 1. See live music in Austin

-My hill country weekends always start the same way, with a day (or 3) in Austin.
+My hill country trips always start the same way, with a weekend in Austin.
 It's an ideal jumping off point for the hill country and has become quite the tourist destination in recent years.
 And what's the ultimate Austin experience?
 A concert!
 Austin is the live music capital of the world with over 270 music venues.
 There's even a live music tour available that will help you see legit bands like a local.

 2. See the city skyline from a SUP